 Malta in some detail; the siege takes place in the area around Valletta (Wikimedia Commons)

 This map, in conjunction with the one above, should give you some sense of where these forts were on the island (Wikimedia Commons)

 The Ottomans besieged the two remaining fortresses, Saint Michael and Saint Angelo, but made very little progress throughout July and into August.
 By that point the besieging army was beginning to panic.
 They’d sustained heavy losses, both in combat and due to disease (often the real killer during extended sieges), against a numerically inferior force, and they had almost nothing to show for it.
 At some point the defense of Saint Michael appeared hopeless and the Hospitaller Council of Elders voted to evacuate and try to hold on to Saint Angelo until relief arrived, but de Vallette, guessing that the Ottomans were faltering, countermanded the council's decision and ordered Saint Michael to hold out as long as it could.

 With winter approaching, the Ottomans looked for a place to settle in on the island but found nothing, and so they began preparing to board their ships and get the hell out of there.
 It was at this point that the long-promised relief from Sicily finally arrived, on September 7.
-They arrived to find the Ottomans already retreating, but chased the invaders back to their ships, which disembarked for Istanbul on September 11.
+That army arrived to find the Ottomans already retreating, and so it did little more than chasing the invaders back to their ships, which then disembarked for Istanbul on September 11.